-However, the Council recognises that the impact the recession has had on Public Finances will continue well beyond 2013/14.
+However, the Council recognises that the impact the recession has had on Public Finances will continue well beyond 2014/15.
 The Council's Corporate Plan (2011-2015) was updated in September 2013 to reflect the changed landscape we now face and the reality of the significant cuts to government grant support which have been extended into 2015/16.
 We are forecasting reductions beyond 2015/16 as there are no indications that austerity measures will come to an end.

-Due to cuts in government grant and the poor economic situation, the Council has reduced its revenue budget by £3m (to around £12m for 2013/14) with the loss of around 70 jobs.
+Due to cuts in government grant and the poor economic situation, the Council has reduced its revenue budget by around £3.3m (to £11.7m for 2014/15) with a reduction in workforce of around 75 posts.
 Income streams have also been affected by the current poor economic conditions.